WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 ### COMP2121
 **Microprocessors and Interfacing**

-I did this course in the Semester 2, 2017.
+I did this course in Semester 2, 2017.

 This course takes you into a wild discovery trip into the jungles of microprocessors, circuitry and low level programming.
 We're talking barely above the metal programming here.